v6cord/VVVVVV/FEATURES.md

 - Large enemies are now enemy types you can select in the editor

 - Selecting level music from the editor is no longer limited

+- `ifvar(var, operator[, value], script)` - Run a script if a variable equals/isn't equal to/is greater than/is lesser than/is greater or equal to/is lesser or equal to `value`.
+If the `value` argument isn't given, it reads the text from the next line.